subir701/book-it-now/README.md

 # BookItNow: Online Ticket Booking System

-BookItNow is an online ticket booking application built with **Spring Boot**.
-It supports user registration, event management, seat selection, and booking operations.
-The application also includes **JWT-based authentication** for secure access.
+**BookItNow** is a modern online ticket booking system designed to simplify the process of reserving tickets for events.
+Built with Spring Boot, it features robust APIs for managing users, events, sections, seats, and bookings.
+The application includes JWT-based authentication for secure access and aims to provide a seamless experience for both event organizers and attendees.
+Its modular architecture makes it scalable, easy to maintain, and ready for future enhancements like role-based access control and email notifications.

 ---